hyperledger-labs/orion-server/docs/getting-started/transactions/gosdk/usertx.md

 The `session.UsersTx()` starts a new user administration transaction and returns the user administration transaction context.
 We can then perform all user administrative activities using this transaction context.

-To delete the user `alice`, first, we fetch the user by calling `tx.GetUser("alice")`.
+To delete the user `alice`, first we fetch the user by calling `tx.GetUser("alice")`.
 This is just to record the version so that multi-version concurrency control can be executed.
 Second, the user is deleted by calling `tx.RemoveUser("alice")`.
 Finally, the transaction is committed by calling `dbtx.Commit(true)`.
-The argument true denotes that the synchronous submission.
-As a result, the `Commit()` would return the transaction receipt if this transaction gets committed before the `TxTimeout` configured in the `openSession()`.
+The argument "true" denotes that this is a synchronous submission.
+As a result, the `Commit()` returns the transaction receipt if this transaction gets committed before the `TxTimeout` configured in the `openSession()`.

 :::info Additional Examples
-In addition to this example, you can download and use user administration transaction example from gosdk examples folder: [orion-sdk-go/examples/api/user_tx/user_tx.go](https://github.com/hyperledger-labs/orion-sdk-go/blob/main/examples/api/user_tx/user_tx.go)
+In addition to this example, you can download and use user administration transaction example from the gosdk examples folder: [orion-sdk-go/examples/api/user_tx/user_tx.go](https://github.com/hyperledger-labs/orion-sdk-go/blob/main/examples/api/user_tx/user_tx.go)
 :::